 Fast loading time can be achieved in two ways:

 AMP not only makes page loading faster by preferring to load items in the viewport (everything that can be seen within the screen without scrolling).
 Each AMP page is pre-rendered on a Google server, which means that the respective website is in the Google cache.

 The users do not interact directly with their server but load the AMP website from the Google servers.
 This may seem like an additional barrier, but since the website is already loaded on a Google server, the website is already available in the browser before the search query has been made.
 This saves milliseconds.

-3 Benefits of using AMP
+3 Benefits of using Google Accelerated Mobile Pages (AMP)

 1. The faster loading time of a website

 The most important advantage of AMP is of course the fast loading time of the page.
 This offers users a good user experience.
 More importantly, AMP can help rank better in search results pages.
 Because the page loads faster and the page load time is one of the most important criteria for good SEO, AMP pages are more visible.

 Google’s mobile-first algorithm favours sites that are optimized for mobile devices anyway.

 2. The website can be checked in advance